 Create a GitHub pull request (PR).

 There are some tests that use external services, like Google BigQuery, and require additional credentials.
 The Trino project cannot share these credentials with contributors, so it runs these tests in its CI workflows only on branches in the Trino repository, not in contributor forks.
+Maintainers trigger these test runs for other pull requests as part of their review.

 Review is performed by one or more reviewers.